beyo/beyo/README.md

 ## Create a New Application

+**NOTE**: there may be minor issues with these steps as the API changed slightly and the default project stub is not in sync with these changes.

 1. Install Beyo globally : `npm install -g beyo`
 1. Install [Bower](http://bower.io/) : `npm install -g bower`
 3. Create your project base directory : `mkdir project`, then `cd project`